Applying for a tech position at Bolt: resume tips from the Recruitment team

 This stage is just as much about getting to know the person and judging if they’re a good match for the team as it is about explaining the working environment to them.

-“We provide as much information to candidates as possible — the team environment, the challenges, and what this person will do.”
+From our side, we provide as much information to candidates as possible — the team environment, the challenges, and what this person will do.

 Be prepared to detail why you’d be a great fit for the organisation and vice versa.
 You can score extra points by researching the company’s culture beforehand.
 And remember to ask questions — the more you know about the team and the company, the easier it’ll be for you to understand if it’s somewhere you want to join.